 Safe Computing Practices

 Boston University maintains recommendations and policies about how technology can be used safely on the BU campus and elsewhere.
-These are some recommendations for end users that BUMC IT suggests, in order to protect your data and with respect to general security.
+These are some recommendations that BUMC IT suggests, in order to protect your data.

 Backing up your data